venkatesh2100/CODEWITHVENKY/CODE/Notes/Backtracking.md

 # Backtracking

 Backtracking is a general algorithmic technique that involves searching for a solution incrementally, abandoning a path as soon as it is determined that it cannot yield a valid solution.
-It is commonly used in problems involving permutations, combinations, and constraint satisfaction.
+I  is commonly used in problems involving permutations, combinations, and constraint satisfaction.

 ---